emilbello/newsish/README.md

 # News-ish

 How to determine if a news article is reliable or no?
 This project aims to answer that question by using Natural Language Processing to detect unreliable news.
 The model was trained with a labeled data set from Kaggle.
-The Python library used was Scikit-Learn.
+Python is the main language used and scikit-learn library for the ML model.
 The results showed high accuracy.
-However, the number of Type II errors showed that there is still room for improvement.
+However, the number of Type II errors indicate that there is still room for improvement.

 Click [HERE](https://emilbello.github.io/newsish/) for a site with more details on this project.